 Beautiful Beginnings adopts the Creative Curriculum to create our framework to set forth our program’s philosophy, objectives and goals for children in the classroom, as well as guidelines for teaching that address a child’s development: social-emotional, cognitive, and physical.
 Additionally the Creative Curriculum is linked to The Creative Curriculum® Developmental Continuum for Ages 3-5, a valid and reliable assessment instrument that allows teachers to assess child progress and plan responsively.

-In conjunction with the Creative Curriculum, Beautiful Beginnings adopts The RI Early Learning Standards (RIELS) to develop our framework for implementing a high quality early childhood education experience for our families and students.
+In conjunction with the Creative Curriculum, Beautiful Beginnings adopts The RI Early Learning & Development Standards (RIELDS) to develop our framework for implementing a high quality early childhood education experience for our families and students.
 We use authentic child assessment aligned with the Standards, differentiate teaching and learning, and engage families in meaningful ways, and as a result are well-positioned to improve outcomes for the children enrolled in our center.

 What Children Should Know, Understand, and Be Able to Do (Content)